AI Exam

 Atherosclerotic Causes

-- Common in plaques with a thin fibrous cap and high inflammatory activity.
+- Common in plaques with thin fibrous caps and high inflammatory activity

-- Endothelial damage leads to thrombus formation even without overt plaque rupture.
+- Endothelial damage leads to thrombus formation without overt rupture

-- Mechanical disruption of the plaque increases the likelihood of thrombus development.
+- Mechanical disruption increases the risk of thrombus development

-- Thrombotic fragments dislodge and obstruct downstream microvasculature, leading to ischemia.
+- Thrombotic fragments obstruct downstream microvasculature, causing ischaemia

-- Sudden surges in blood pressure or heart rate (e.g., during emotional stress or physical exertion).
+- Sudden surges in blood pressure or heart rate (e.g., during emotional stress or exertion)

-- Mechanical stress at sites of high shear force, particularly near arterial bifurcations.
+- Mechanical stress at high shear force areas, especially near arterial bifurcations

 Classification of Myocardial Infarction

-- Spontaneous MI caused by atherothrombotic events such as plaque rupture, erosion, or fissuring.
+- Spontaneous MI from plaque rupture, erosion, or fissuring

-- Typically results in complete coronary occlusion, often manifesting as STEMI.
+- Typically causes complete coronary occlusion, often presenting as STEMI

-- Common causes include anemia, hypotension, tachyarrhythmias, or severe systemic illnesses.
+- Common causes: anaemia, hypotension, tachyarrhythmias, systemic illness

-- Sudden cardiac death with clinical symptoms suggestive of myocardial ischemia.
+- Sudden cardiac death with clinical evidence of myocardial ischaemia

 Non-Atherosclerotic Causes